 Wisconsin Police Shooting Leaves Black Man In 'Serious Condition'

-A Black man was in serious condition after being shot several times by a police officer in Kenosha, Wisc., as authorities responded to a domestic situation that was caught on video.
+A Black man was in serious condition after being shot several times by a police officer responding to a domestic situation in Kenosha, Wisc.
+The shooting, caught on video, quickly sparked outrage.

 City police said the person was in serious condition and being treated at a hospital.
 Local media identified the man as 29-year-old Jacob Blake.